Energy & utilities

 BT

 Life today is built on connectivity.
-As a global innovations company, BT use the power of communications to make a better world.
+As a global innovations company, we use the power of communications to make a better world.
+From broadband and TV to mobile, we’re driven by the exhilaration of building an ever-growing range of services that help our customers get more out of life.
+But there’s so much more to […]

 KBR